the-difference-engine/ksf/README.md

 ### Creating models and migrations

-Using [Sequelize-Cli](https://sequelize.org/master/manual/migrations.html) will allow you to create tables to be intergrated in your local database.
+[Sequelize](https://sequelize.org/master/manual/migrations.html) is the ORM.
+This is the preferred way of communicating with the database, so the tools provided should be leveraged to help you build models and schema migrations.
+In particular, creation of new models should use the Sequelize CLI, which will create both a model file and a migration file.
+[Quick overview of commands](https://github.com/the-difference-engine/ksf/tree/develop/sequelize-cli_shortcut.md)

 The models and migrations folders will both need to be reviewed and updated to reflect the name sake standard of app.
 See [naming convetion docs](https://github.com/the-difference-engine/ksf/tree/develop/database_naming_convention)

 ### Migration